kchavez05/boulder-co-health/README.md

 #### Interactive Pieces:
 1. Built into the landing page, there is a quick reference drop down to check all of the data points for a specific restuatant.

-2. Scrolling down to the bottom is the interactive tableau library which give a filler landscape on the relationships between health inspection score and google rating.
-Below are a few selected dashbaord images.
+2. Scrolling down to the bottom is the interactive tableau library which give a filler landscape on the relationships between health inspection score and Google rating.
+Below are a few selected dashboard images.

 ![TOP 10](Images/top_10.png)